 - Interal Mesh Bra – This is a special mesh that has been developed by Dr. Becker to decrease the common complaint of breast sagging after a breast lift (mastopexy) has been performed.
 It is also used to correct implant complications and in breast reconstruction surgery.
 Click here

-- Implant position – Although there are reasons for placing the implant either under the muscle or under the gland, Dr. B choice is SUB-FACIAL.
+- Implant position – Although there are reasons for placing the implant either under the muscle or under the gland, Dr. B choice is SUB-FASCIAL.
 This is a layer of connective tissue that is between the muscle and breast tissue.
-Dr. B has modified the sub-facial technique to offer implant support at the same time having no muscle contraction over the implant causing distortion.
+Dr. B has modified the sub-fascial technique to offer implant support at the same time having no muscle contraction over the implant causing distortion.
 Click here

 - Contamination Avoidance during the insertion of the implant – The sterile implant goes straight from the implant container into the breast without touching anything before it is inserted into the clean pocket that Dr. B has made.
 A one time use – ‘implant funnel’ is used to prevent bacterial contamination of the implant from the skin and enables the implants to be placed through a smaller incision.
 Click here